diegogamboa/PRwithTestCases/README.md

 **For those who need a template PR with test cases in small projects.
 I've been working with Github's issues and the need to create a template was obvious (at least for me) :smile:.
+It should help the QA, with the test case(s) and it already contains some guidance on how to proceed.
 Fell free to submit a PR if you feel it can improve** :rocket: :rocket:

 # Fix #*Issue*